 - If the grant application was awarded funds, the grant contacts (one or both) are required to attend a grant workshop with the ASM Financial Staff.
 This workshop is required and provides crucial information to the RSO on how to appropriately spend the awarded grant funds.

 - If your grant was approved for an amount over $4,200, the grant application has to additionally be heard and approved by ASM Student Council.
 Your RSO does not attend this hearing, but it is important to know this will delay the final grant approval by ASM.

-- If awarded funds, do not spend any money (including funds you hope to be reimbursed for) before attending the workshop with an ASM Financial Staff, as those funds spent will not be able to be reimbursed or paid by the ASM Event Grant.
+- If awarded funds, do not spend any money (including funds you hope to be reimbursed for) before attending the workshop with ASM staff, as those funds spent will not be able to be reimbursed or paid by the ASM Event Grant.

-- The grant workshops take place at the ASM offices: 4301 Student Activity Center (SAC), 333 East Campus Mall, Madison, WI 53715
+- The grant workshops are group workshops this year, and will take place at the ASM offices, in the internal conference room: 4301 Student Activity Center (SAC), 333 East Campus Mall, Madison, WI 53715

 - The workshops go over grant use policy, procedures for spending grant funds, payment plans, and additional funding resources for your event.